jumanlee/lyncupdjango/README.md

 After running this across all users, I find a Precision@1 of around 27%.
 This means that in 27% of cases, the user and at least one neighbour share a common liked movie.

-Although I are working with “user-likes-movie” rather than “user-likes-user,” the logic is nearly the same.
+Although I am working with “user-likes-movie” rather than “user-likes-user,” the logic is nearly the same.
 In LyncUp, each edge will represent one user liking another user and finding the top three neighbours for a given user is similar to identifying three users who share many of the same “liked people.”
 This means that in the anime dataset proxy testing, a correct Precision@1 means the user and at least one neighbour liked the same recommended movie.

 In LyncUp, this directly translates to the user and at least one matched user in the chatroom have previously liked another same person in other chat sessions (similar to having a mutual friend).
 So 27% Precision@1 infers that 27% of chatrooms are likely to contain at least one real shared like.
 I can therefore infer that when a user is placed into a chat session with three other people, there is a 27% chance that at least one of those three has previously liked the same person the user liked in a past session.